-The state funeral of Queen Elizabeth II takes place today, September 19, at 11am GMT (7pm MYT).
+The state funeral of Queen Elizabeth II took place on September 19.
 The longest-reigning British monarch had passed away on September 8 at the age of 96 after an illness.

 Queen Elizabeth II’s funeral in numbers

 The number of miles (2,414 kilometres) travelled by the new King Charles III in his first week on the throne.

 Charles began his reign with visits to Scotland, where he was at the time of the queen’s death on September 8, then Northern Ireland and Wales — the three nations that along with England make up the United Kingdom.

 The number of people London transport chiefs estimate could join the queue for the queen’s lying-in-state, with more than a million potentially travelling to London over the whole 10-day public mourning period including the funeral.

 Around 33,000 people filed past the monarch in the space of 24 hours when her coffin lay at rest in Edinburgh’s St. Giles’ Cathedral on Monday and Tuesday.

 The number of diamonds in the Imperial State Crown, worn by Elizabeth at her coronation in 1953 and which now rests atop her coffin.
 There are also 269 pearls, 17 sapphires and 11 emeralds.

 The number of monarchs and their consorts who have previously lain in state in Westminster Hall: Edward VII, 1910; George V, 1936; George VI, 1952; Queen Mary (widow of George V), 1953; Queen Elizabeth the Queen Mother, mother of Elizabeth II, 2002.